YotamAflalo/Palindrome-API/README.md

 - Log files include timestamp, logger name, log level, and message

 ## Testing
+0. make an .env file with username and password
 1. Ensure all dependencies are installed:
 ```bash
 pip install -r requirements.txt